crytpo-nik/bitcoin-whitepaper-exercises/hashing/README.md

 # Bitcoin Whitepaper Exercises - Hashing

-In this exercise, you will practice writing code to create blocks, compute block hashes, and verify blocks based on those hashes.
+In this exercise, you will practice writing code to create blocks, compute block hashes, and verify blocks based on those hashes. i have just done it, you see my solution in the code section

 ## Part 1